Our public rights of way

 Be aware that some people live close to public rights of way.
 You should consider their need for social distancing, treat each other with respect and be aware that some of these people may be in self-isolation because of illness or other vulnerabilities.

-You can continue to enjoy the public rights of way network responsibly by following the social distancing guidelines on GOV.UK.
+You can continue to enjoy the public rights of way network responsibly by following the social distancing guidance on GOV.UK.

 About our rights of way